Skip to main content

 Roll into the full challenge

-- ✓Debrief with pilots, lock your company-wide start date, and reuse the main timeline above (save the date, final week, launch day, and weekly reminder emails).
+• Debrief with pilots, lock your company-wide start date, and reuse the main timeline above (open the join window two weeks before launch, then the launch-day kickoff and the mid-challenge nudge).

 Email templates for a pilot